Tips For Living on Your Own

 Keep Things Clean

-When you share your space with others, you have more motivation or a sense of responsibility to keep the house (or common areas at least) clean.
-When living on your own, there's no one there to remind you to take out the trash or do the dishes.
-Still, you should maintain your home as if you're sharing it with someone else.
+When you share your space with others, you have more motivation or a sense of responsibility to keep the house (or common areas) clean.
+When living alone, there's no one there to remind you to take out the trash or do the dishes.
+Still, you should maintain your home as if sharing it with someone else.
 A clean home decreases stress and helps promote relaxation.
-Plus, you avoid the panicked cleaning you have to do when friends tell you they're going to stop by unexpectedly.
+Plus, you avoid the panicked cleaning you must do when friends tell you they will stop by unexpectedly.

 Stay Safe

 Living on your own is liberating, but it does present certain dangers.
 It would be best if you didn't live in fear, but taking certain safety precautions is sensible.
-Make sure you have a lock on your door that's not accessible from the outside.
+Ensure you have a lock on your door that's not accessible from the outside.
 Never go to sleep with your doors or windows unlocked.
-If you can afford it, it's wise to invest in a security system.
+If you can afford it, investing in a security system is wise.

 Stock Up On Essentials

-If you get sick while living with a roommate or partner, there's someone to run to the store and stock up on medicine, tissues, and soup.
-When you live alone, you're on your own, and no one wants to make a trip to the store when they feel like their head might explode.
+If you get sick while living with a roommate or partner, someone can run to the store and stock up on medicine, tissues, and soup.
+When you live alone, you're alone, and no one wants to go to the store when they feel like their head might explode.
 Stock up on essentials to avoid situations like this.
 Buy anything you need or want whenever you feel under the weather and keep it stocked.
-If you come down with a nasty cold or case of the flu, you'll be glad your past self was looking out.
+If you come down with a nasty cold or flu, you'll be glad your past self was looking out.

 Final Thoughts